 - Diet – eliminate high glycaemic index (GI) foods

 The GI of a food measures the effect consuming it will have on a person’s blood sugar and therefore release of hormones such as insulin.
-High GI diets have been positively linked to the pathogenesis of acne, with studies showing a well-designed, low GI diet positively reduces the risk of acne.
+High GI diets have been positively linked to the pathogenesis of acne8, with studies showing a well-designed, low GI diet positively reduces the risk of acne9,10.

 The GI scale rises from 0-100, with 100 having the same blood-sugar effect as consuming pure glucose.
 Foods with a low GI rate from 0-55, foods with a medium GI from 56-69 and foods with a high GI from 70-100.